penghao-xiao/xiao_group/research.md

 2. **Electrocatalysis**

-   We have developed the eNEB method to exactly evaluate the effect of applied voltage on surface reaction rates.
-Using this method, we are interested in revisiting the reaction mechanisms in some important electrochemical systems, such as CO<sub>2</sub> reduction, OER for water splitting and Zn-O2 battery.
+   We have developed a set of computational methods to exactly assess the effect of applied voltage on surface reaction rates.
+The number of electrons is treated as an additional degree of freedom that responses to the electrode potential, so that the electrochemical driving force is directly applied in DFT calculations.
+This approach can handle partial charge transfer, quantify the symmetry factor of charge transfer, reveal the coupling between net charge and geometry relaxation.
+We are interested in revisiting the reaction mechanisms in some important electrochemical systems, such as CO<sub>2</sub> reduction, OER for water splitting and Zn-O2 battery.

 3. **Corrosion**